Monica Barbaro asks about talking to animals

 And to be hooked up with such an incredible doctor.

+it's not the journey.
 It's funny, I've this year, just from things going on with me, I've talked to her every day.

-And especially in my adult years,
+i and especially in my adult years um

-And so entering into this phase of my life where I'm at right now, I was like, oh, we're going to go do fun things and, you know, and have some fun mom-daughter times.
+but we've just talked every day and she's gotten me through some tough times and so i entering into this phase of my life where i'm at right now i was like oh we're gonna go do fun things and you know and have some fun mom-daughter times and this is just not really the journey I thought.

 She didn't think this either, but that she'd be on at the moment.
+So that's just life, though.

-One of my favorite things in the world, and I know I've said it on this podcast and I say it to everybody in times like these, but what's so amazing is
+One of my favorite things in the world, and I know I've said it on this podcast, and I say it to everybody in times like these, but what's so amazing is

 one of my favorite things that Ram Das has ever said is that we're all just walking each other home.
+Oh, yeah.

-And I just love it so much because it's like
+And I just just love it so much because it's like

 everybody and